 01 Sep Bird Watching in Uganda

 Bird watching in Uganda is an incredible experience.
 Why?
-Because Uganda is one of the best countries in the world to go birding.
-The wide range of habitats produces a bird list of well over 1,000 species and, at different times, the country is also home to a variety of migrant species.
+Because the wide range of habitats produces a bird list of well over 1,000 species and, at different times, the country is also home to a variety of migrant species.

 In fact, a recent report has pointed to the discovery of at least 10 new bird species in the past four years – meaning that if you’re looking for a completely unique birdwatching experience, Uganda needs to be high on your list.

 The Fox’s Weaver (Ploceus spekeoides) is endemic to Uganda and inhabits the wetlands and nearby woodlands in the east of the country.
 It has previously been found nesting around Lake Opeta and has been seen around Mount Elgon.
 Birdlife International categorises it as a Globally Near Threatened species and it is thought to be in decline.

 Meanwhile, the prehistoric looking Shoebill is one of Uganda’s most sought after birds and, although shy, can be found in a number of swamps around the country.